itusheve/map-poc/codeStyle.md

 - **Logic Duplication:** Do not replicate logic using copy-paste; create distinct hooks as needed.
 - **Array Operations:** Only use `array.map()` if generating a new array.
 - **Exports:** Favor named exports (`export`) over default exports (`export default`).
-- **Assistance:** If stuck on a task for over an hour longer than anticipated, contact Shaked first, followed by Yoni.
+- **Assistance:** If stuck on a task for over an hour longer than anticipated, contact Shaked first, .
 - **Types Organization:** If there are numerous type definitions, organize them in a dedicated folder.

 ### Props Restrictions